Independent - Boston, MA - United States

-Originally from Baltimore, Maryland, Michael Zell is a musician specializing in orchestral percussion and drum set.
-For two seasons, he served as Acting Associate Principal Timpanist and Section Percussionist with the Honolulu Symphony, and has also been an extra or substitute percussionist with the Houston, Kansas City, and Charleston Symphonies, among others.
-He currently resides in Miami, Florida, where he has served as Principal Percussionist with the Florida Grand Opera for the past two seasons in addition to freelancing with most of the major ensembles within the South Florida region.
-He also maintains a studio of private percussion and drum set students.
+Michael Zell is a percussionist who is uniquely at home within orchestral, chamber, and solo musical settings.
+He has served as Acting Associate Principal Timpanist and Section Percussionist with the Honolulu Symphony, and has also been an extra or substitute percussionist with the Houston, Kansas City, and Charleston Symphonies, among others.
+From 2012 to 2014 he served as Principal Percussionist with the Florida Grand Opera.

-Michael won his first professional audition while still an undergraduate student at the Peabody Conservatory.
-He subsequently served as Principal Timpanist with the Annapolis Symphony for five seasons, concurrently completing a Masters Degree and Artist Diploma at the Yale School of Music.
-Completion of graduate studies brought Michael to New York where he earned a fellowship with Carnegie Hall's Academy Program, in conjunction with the Juilliard School.
+Michael grew up outside Baltimore, Maryland and attended the Peabody Conservatory.
+While an undergraduate student, he took his first professional audition and won, subsequently serving as Principal Timpanist with the Annapolis Symphony for five seasons.
+During this time, he also earned a Masters Degree and Artist Diploma from the Yale School of Music.
+Upon graduation, Michael moved to New York, earning a fellowship with The Academy program of Carnegie Hall and the Juilliard School.

 Michael is active as a chamber musician, having performed with groups like So Percussion and Ensemble ACJW and having toured China with the Yale Percussion Group.
 He is currently a member of the Miami-based contemporary ensemble “NuDeco” and was awarded a grant from the Andy Warhol Foundation to present Mauricio Kagel’s theatrical percussion trio “Dressur” in Miami in 2016.